|

 and that in this regard education is of immediate

-importance for the salvation of mankind.
+importance for the salvation of humankind.

 Maria